Perwahl/PlumpAI/README.md

 1. Install node from here: https://nodejs.org/en/

 2. Download or clone the repository to your computer.

-3. Open the project folder (VS Code recommended).
+3. Open the project folder (VS Code recommended https://code.visualstudio.com/download ).

-4. Run 'npm install' in the terminal to install any dependencies
+4. Run 'npm install' in the terminal in vs code to install any dependencies

 To make it easer to run typescript you can install ts-node and typescript globally: